 - Find the trigger point (painful spot).
 Some places may feel normal.
 If you find a painful spot, your job is to desensitize this tissue.

 - Make sure you can breathe properly.
 Don’t hold your breath.

 Step 2 Contract-Relax

 - Once you find the spot, contract the muscle that you mobilize for 5 seconds.
-If that’s your tight, peek squeeze the front of your leg.
-If that’s your glutes, squeezes your butt.
-And if you cannot localize or contract muscle, just contract the whole musculature around it.
+If that’s tight, peek and squeeze the front of your leg.
+If that’s your glutes, squeeze your butt.
+And if you cannot localize or contract a muscle, just contract the whole musculature around it.